Final Exam Review

 - If the stories about the founding of Rome and the early kings are not reliable, why are they important?

 - How were government and society ordered in the three major eras of Roman history (regal, republic, principate)?
+What major changes and consistencies were there in government and society from one era to the next?
+Within each era?

 The Roman Republic

 - What role does the senate play?
-How does this change over the course of the republic, and why?
+How does this change over the course of the Republic, and why?

 Rome and Carthage

-- What issues — large and immediate — brought Rome into conflict with Carthage?
+- What issues—large and immediate—brought Rome into conflict with Carthage?

 - In what way does the First Punic War show Rome’s adaptability in crisis?